Erin’s Recipe Rundown

 - Hard boiled eggs: Boil the eggs any way you like, but I like to cook them in my Instant Pot.
 After peeling the eggs, cut them into quarters lengthwise.

-- Red potatoes: Red potatoes hold their shape better after cooking, so they’re great for salads.
+- Red potatoes: Red potatoes hold their shape better after cooking, making them great for salads.

 - Green beans: Steam the green beans until they are bright green and “just” tender.
 Your salad will have a nice, hearty crunch!

-- Tuna fish: You can use your favorite brand of canned tuna in this recipe, or fresh tuna/tuna steaks.
-The vinaigrette dressing gives the tuna a burst of additional flavor.
+- Tuna fish: You can use your favorite brand of canned tuna or fresh tuna/tuna steaks.
+Tossing a little vinaigrette with the tuna gives the fish a burst of additional flavor.

 - Spring greens: Any kind of fresh greens will work!
 I like to use a classic spring mix.